elliahu/VulkanSurfer/README.md

 # VulkanSurfer

 ***Important note:*** This project is in early stage of development.
 Only Linux (X11) and Windows (Win32) is supported at the moment.
 Key translation from native keycodes is currently in development.
-Only basic keys are supported as of now.
+Only basic keys (those on a common keyboard) are supported as of now.
-Please se support section bellow.
+Please se support section to see which platforms are supported and Callback-based event handling section to see how to handle unsupported keys.

 A minimal cross-platform object-oriented c++11 header only window library for Vulkan.